Web sites I have created

 bryozoans, ostracodes and conodonts.

-collect fossil leaves from the "chocolate" shales of
+leaves from the "chocolate" shales of the Middle Eocene

-north of Death Valley National Park, in Esmeralda County, Nevada,
+Death Valley National Park, in Esmeralda County, Nevada, where

-where the Lower Cambrian Harkless Formation yields the largest
+the Lower Cambrian Harkless Formation yields the largest single

-single assemblage of Early Cambrian trilobites yet described
+assemblage of Early Cambrian trilobites yet described from a

-from a specific fossil locality in North America; the locality
+specific fossil locality in North America; the locality also

-also yields archeocyathids (an extinct sponge), plus salterella
+yields archeocyathids (an extinct sponge), plus salterella (the

 placed into its own unique phylum, called Agmata), brachiopods